Non-stop flights to Seoul (ICN)

 Flights from Hungary to Seoul

-In Hungary, the only airport that has a direct connection to Seoul is Budapest.
+There is 1 airport in Hungary that has a direct connection to Seoul, which is Budapest.
 From Budapest, you can fly non-stop with Korean Air (SkyTeam) or LOT (Star Alliance).

 Flights from India to Seoul